Pain Medicine Fellow

 After hours commitment

-The Fellow is not expected to participate in after-hours rosters, although a half day round every four weeks occurs on Saturday mornings.
-Training occurs in business hours and is the priority activity.
-One session (a half a day) can be made available for practice in The Alfred or Caulfield Hospital, in the primary specialty field of the trainee (for example a rehabilitation medicine outpatient clinic, or an anaesthetic list).
+The fellow is not expected to participate in after-hours rosters, except for a monthly half-day round on Saturdays.
+A half a day can be made available for practice in The Alfred or Caulfield Hospital, in the primary specialty field of the trainee, if desired.

 The applicant would need to be or have:

-- Registration as a medical practitioner with the Australian Health Practitioners Registration Agency(APRHA)
+- Registered as a medical practitioner with the Australian Health Practitioners Registration Agency(APRHA)

-- Fellowship in designated Specialty or be an advanced trainee in specialty training (as above) recognised in Australia by the Australian Medical Council
+- Fellowship in designated Specialty or be an advanced trainee in specialty training recognised in Australia by the Australian Medical Council

 - Registered as a Trainee with Faculty of Pain Medicine

-- Be intending to complete Fellowship of the Faculty of Pain Medicine by Qualification, Training and Examination
+- Intending to complete Fellowship of the Faculty of Pain Medicine by Qualification, Training and Examination